shreyansh26/Personal-Website/content/post/2021-05-16_generalized_autoregressive_pretraining_xlnet/index.md

 The paper proposes XLNet, a generalized autoregressive pretraining method that enables learning bidirectional contexts over all permutations of the factorization order and overcomes the limitations of BERT due to the autoregressive formulation of XLNet.
 XLNet incorporates Transformer-XL as the underlying model.
 It outperforms BERT in 20 NLP tasks like question answering, natural language inference, sentiment analysis and document ranking.

 ## Why?
-The existing unsupervised representation learning approaches can be divided into two types - autoregressive language modelling and autoencoding approaches.
+The existing unsupervised representation learning approaches can be divided into two types - autoregressive language modeling and autoencoding approaches.
 The autoregressive methods like ELMo and GPT tried to estimate the probability distribution of a text corpus with an autoregressive model.
-They had a limitation that they only captured the unidirectional context.
+They had a limitation in that they only captured the unidirectional context.
 BERT aimed to solve this problem by aiming to reconstruct the original data from the corrupted input.
 So BERT could capture the bidirectional context, but by converting this into a prediction problem, BERT assumed that the predicted tokens are independent of each other.
 However, that is not the case in natural language where long term dependency is prevalent.
 Moreover, the use of the \[MASK\] tokens also created a pretrain-finetune discrepancy as there are no \[MASK\] tokens available during finetuning.

 XLNet tries to leverage the best of both worlds.
 The qualities of XLNet are -
 * XLNet computes the maximum likelihood of a sequence w.r.t. all possible permutations of the factorization order.
 So when calculating the expectation, each position learns to capture the context from all positions, hence capturing bidirectional context.
 * XLNet does not rely on data corruption as in BERT and hence does not suffer from the pretrain-finetune discrepancy.
 * XLNet integrates the novelties from Transformer-XL like recurrence mechanism and relative encoding scheme (explained later as well).
-This improves the performance for tasks that utilise a longer text sequence.
+This improves the performance of tasks that utilise a longer text sequence.

 ## How?
-Autoregressive language modelling performs pretraining by maximizing the likelihood under the forward autoregressive factorization -
+Autoregressive language modeling performs pretraining by maximizing the likelihood under the forward autoregressive factorization -

 {{< figure src="/post/2021-05-16_generalized_autoregressive_pretraining_xlnet/images/arobjective.PNG" caption="" >}}

 Here *x* is the given text sequence. h<sub>&Theta;</sub>(x<sub>1:t-1</sub>) is the context representation produced by the model and *e*(x) is the embedding of *x*.

 Denoising autoencoding approach like BERT first constructs a corrupt version *x*(cap) by randomly masking a fraction (15%) of tokens of *x* to a special symbol \[MASK\].
 The masked tokens are denoted by *x*(bar).
-So, the training objective objective in case of BERT becomes -
+So, the training objective in the case of BERT becomes -

 {{< figure src="/post/2021-05-16_generalized_autoregressive_pretraining_xlnet/images/aeobjective.PNG" caption="" >}}